-Performance Indicator 2.2: Communication and advocacy address areas of gender inequality EXCEEDS MINIMUM REQUIREMENTS

-Programming and M&E
+Performance Indicator 2.2: Communication and advocacy address areas of gender inequality EXCEEDS MINIMUM REQUIREMENTS Programming and M&E b) The UNCT has contributed collaboratively to at least one joint advocacy campaign on GEEW during the past year.

 Meets minimum requirements AND (d) The UNCT has contributed collaboratively to communication or advocacy in at least one non-traditional thematic area during the past year.